ibm-cloud-docs/vsrx/vsrx-upgrade.md

 For a Standalone environment, the previous configuration is not restored, so you should export and import your configurstion.
 Refer to  [Importing and exporting the vSRX configuration](docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration) for more information.
 {: important}

-* The HA upgrade requires two steps: a vSRX ppgrade and then the OS reload.
+* The HA upgrade requires two steps: a vSRX upgrade and then the OS reload.
 It is strongly recommended you confirm that the vSRX configuration is correct at each step.
 * When requesting OS reload, make sure to change the default OS and select the newest version.

 ![Change Default OS](images/change_default_os.png)